API based IDOR to leaking Private IP address of 6000 businesses

 Hello fellow researchers,

 Myself, Rafi Ahamed.
 I am a Cyber Security Researcher from Bangladesh.
-I’m also a part of Allsafe-India’s Penetration Tester Team.
-Without further ado let’s get to today’s topic.
+I love to break security.
+Anyway, without further ado let’s get to today’s topic.

 Before I start, I wanna thank Katie Paxton for her videos.
 I learned a lot about IDORs from her videos.
 I actually earned my whole year’s bounty target just form IDORs that I learned from her videos.